 1. The optimized MIH SA establishment is allowed only when a trust relationship has established between the network domains of SPoS and TPoS.
 It shall fall back to an SA establishment mechanism as specified in IEEE Std 802.21-XXXX whenever it is possible, or if any of the MN or TPoS requests so.

-2. If protocol of establishing SAs between an MN and a TPoS is EAP, the optimized MIH SA etsblishment applies.
+2. If protocol of establishing SAs between an MN and a TPoS is EAP, the optimized MIH SA establishment applies.
 In this case, the MN and the TPoS use key derivation key K as it is obtained through an EAP or ERP execution.

 3. If protocol of establishing SAs between an MN and a TPoS is TLS, then the optimized SA establishment method does not apply, because the MN and the TPoS cannot use key derivation key K in TLS.